FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/tenant-id.md

 Your Tenant ID can be found already applied on the comment widget <a href="https://fastcomments.com/auth/my-account/get-acct-code" target="_blank">code snippet in your account</a>.

+You can also find your Tenant ID and manage your API keys [on the API credentials page](https://fastcomments.com/auth/my-account/api-secret).

-From this point on, if you are logged into FastComments, the code examples will use your real tenant id.
+From this point on, if you are logged into FastComments, the code examples will use your real tenant id (if you are logged in).